 Our Experience Hiking to Ojstrica Viewpoint

-It was our day of arrival into Bled when we decided to hike to Ojstrica Viewpoint.
+It was our day of arrival at Bled when we decided to hike to Ojstrica Viewpoint.
 Considering we were visiting in mid-December, we felt it was wise to take advantage of the clear skies while we had them.
 It had been snowing the past couple of days, and the views were mesmerising.
 We had an unobstructed view of the snow-capped Julian Alps, and a light frosty dusting caused the area around the lake to sparkle.
 In all honestly, we felt very fortunate to encounter Bled in such magical conditions.

 We commenced our hike from our hostel in Bled Town and walked along the Eastern bank of the lake, past the Bled Christmas Market and under the Bled Castle.
 Unlike in the Summer months, walking around Bled Lake in Winter is a serene and romantic experience.
 Particularly as you stray further from the town, and all that surrounds you is nature and stillness.

-As we cornered the foot of the lake, adjacent to the town, it wasn’t long before we saw the campsite on our right-hand side, closely followed by the trail.
+As we cornered the foot of the lake adjacent to the town, it wasn’t long before we saw the campsite on our right-hand side, closely followed by the trail.
 Despite some blog posts saying otherwise, we saw no signpost at this point, but perhaps we just missed it.
-Nonetheless, we followed the route that our Google Map provided, and thankfully, it got us on the right track.
+Nonetheless, we followed the route that our Google Maps provided, and thankfully, it got us on the right track.

 The trail starts off nice and easy, weaving through a pretty woodland area at a very gradual incline.
-After 10 minutes or so, it starts to get a little steeper, and in our case, trickier, due to the wet and slippery conditions.
-Thankfully we had good sturdy walking boots on, so other than a slight burn in the legs we were able to walk pretty much at ease.
+After 10 minutes or so, it starts to get a little steeper and in our case, trickier due to the wet and slippery conditions.
+Thankfully we had good sturdy walking boots on, so other than a slight burn in the legs, we were able to walk pretty much at ease.

 The Best Lake Bled Viewpoint

 At this point, we still hadn’t seen any signposts to signal we were going in the right direction, so it was a relief when we encountered the first one.
-We swung a right as instructed, and tackled the final ascent to the viewpoint.
-The last 5-10 minutes is the steepest part of the hike, but it’s really not far at all, so anybody of reasonable fitness level will complete it with no problems.
+We swung a right as instructed and tackled the final ascent to the viewpoint.
+The last 5-10 minutes is the steepest part of the hike, but it’s really not far at all, so anybody of a reasonable fitness level will complete it with no problems.

 As we approached the summit, we were awestruck by the view that lay waiting for us.
 Despite having seen photos from this very spot on numerous occasions, nothing could have prepared us for quite how spectacular it would be.
 There are so many spots that don’t live up to expectations due to Instagram these days.
 But this is not one of them.
 In fact, I don’t think any photo could ever do it justice.

 We strategically planned our hike to arrive just before sunset, and the timing was perfect.
-A magical golden glow illuminated the landscapes, and the snow-capped alps gleamed before our eyes.
+A magical golden glow illuminated the landscapes, and the snow-capped Alps gleamed before our eyes.
 We had the spot all to ourselves, so we were able to snap a few photos before sitting down on the only bench to appreciate the moment together.

-Before the long, the golden glow transformed into pink hues intensifying the view once again.
+Before long, the golden glow transformed into pink hues, intensifying the view once again.
 We couldn’t believe our luck and sat there until we lost the sun behind us completely.
 It was a somewhat sketchy hike back down in near darkness, but we made it safely, and it was all worthwhile to experience the very best Lake Bled viewpoint.

 Hiking to Mala Osojnica Viewpoint

 Personally, after comparing both viewpoints online, we decided that Ojstrica was equally beautiful, if not better, so we didn’t continue.
 However, if you’d like to do so, return down the trail until you see signs for Mala Osojnica.
-This part of the hike is a little more troublesome, primarily due to the metal staircase which gets very slippery when wet or icy.
+This part of the hike is a little more troublesome, primarily due to the metal staircase, which gets very slippery when wet or icy.
 So it would be wise to assess the conditions before attempting it.